NickBlow/Mythras-charsheet/app/content/cults.md

 **Privileges:** Free use of all Czerka assets within jurisdiction.

-**Rewards:** May reroll one failed social or business roll per session.
+**Rewards:** May use a luck roll to critically succeed a failed social or business roll.

 ## The Sith Empire